 ArogyaM – Wellness Centre based on Ayurveda and Yoga : Programs and Therapies for holistic wellbeing are offered regularly, in addition to regular treatments, under the care of a trained Ayurvedic physician.
 The wellness centre has two separate treatment rooms for men and women, and rooms for residence, reception area, and living quarters for the therapists.
-A space has been earmarked for an herbarium for therapeutic use.